richardseberino/b2m-java/docs/Prometheus-Grafana.md

 During this lab we will run the Prometheus and Grafana in  Docker Compose.
 Configuration for this lab is based on [https://github.com/vegasbrianc/prometheus](https://github.com/vegasbrianc/prometheus).
-Prometheus docker compose project is located `/root/prometheus`
+In the lab VM the Prometheus docker compose project was cloned to `/root/prometheus`.

 1).
 Add scraping job definition to the Prometheus configuration file `prometheus/prometheus/prometheus.yml` by adding (uncommenting in the lab VM) the following code within `scrape_config` section: